syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/animation.md

 ---
 layout: post
-title: Animation in ##Platform_Name## Common Component
+title: Animation in ##Platform_Name## Common control
-description: Learn here all about Animation in Syncfusion ##Platform_Name## Common component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Animation in Syncfusion ##Platform_Name## Common control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Animation
 publishingplatform: ##Platform_Name##